Skip to main navigation Skip to search Skip to main content

-[Comparison of iodinated and barium-containing contrast media of different viscosity in the detection of pharyngeal perforation]
+Translated title of the contribution: Comparison of differently viscous iodinated and barium-containing contrast agents in the detection of pharyngeal perforation.

 Research output: Contribution to journalArticlepeer-review